 For our 35th reunion, we had a silent auction that raised money for our class to use for future gatherings and a class gift to the “Rock”.
 If you have someone or a committee who is good at getting donations, this might be worth the effort.

 We also have poster boards around the room.
 These make for great mingling and conversing.
 One of the boards had newspaper articles that someone local had acquired for the last 5 years.
-Another one had photos, etc. from our 50th Birthday Party.
+Another one had photos, etc. from our past birthday parties.

 We also had two visuals going.
 One was old photos, etc. from grade school, junior high and high school, and the other was a remembrance of lost classmates.
 These were produced by different committee members and were very well received and appreciated.